Are you looking for a cryptocurrency wallet to protect your digital assets? We have put together 12 of the best crypto wallets for UK investors.

 6. Trust Wallet

-Trust Wallet is the official mobile wallet by Binance which is trusted by 10 million+ users.
-You can buy, store, collect NFTs, exchange and earn crypto, all within the Trust app
+Trust Wallet is the official mobile wallet from Binance, which is trusted by ten million+ users.
+Users can buy, store, collect NFTs, exchange, and earn crypto within the Trust Wallet app.

-If you use Trust Wallet on iOS devices, you won’t be able to access the DApp browser feature, this was a real pain for users when this was removed.
-The team have now added a new Discover feature to replace the browser, but some users are still not happy.
+If you use Trust Wallet on iOS devices, you won’t be able to access the DApp browser feature; this was a real pain for users when it was removed.
+The team has added a new Discover feature to replace the browser, but some users are still unhappy.

-The Coinbase Wallet is a standalone app, that allows users to manage their private keys, store their crypto assets securely.
-Not to be confused with the Coinbase app, which is also available on Coinbase.com.
+The Coinbase Wallet is a standalone app that allows users to manage their private keys and store their crypto assets securely.
+Not to be confused with the Coinbase app, also available on Coinbase.com.

-Coinbase Wallet supports over 4,000 Ethereum based ERC20 tokens and you can also safely store and view all of your NFTs too.
-Plus, you can interact with Ethereum DApps via its integrated DApp browser giving you access to decentralized exchanges, jobs, and digital collectables.
+Coinbase Wallet supports over 4,000 Ethereum-based ERC20 tokens, and you can also safely store and view all of your NFTs.
+Plus, you can interact with Ethereum DApps via its integrated DApp browser, which gives you access to decentralized exchanges, jobs, and digital collectables.

-Atomic offers ways that you can buy crypto with the likes of a credit card, you can stake 10+ assets to earn interest and also exchange with cashback.
+The Atomic Wallet offers ways to buy crypto with a credit card; you can stake 10+ assets to earn interest and exchange it with cashback.

-Guarda Wallet is a desktop, web extension and mobile wallet where you can stake, exchange, earn and buy the likes of Bitcoin and Ethereum.
+Guarda Wallet is a desktop, web extension and mobile wallet where you can stake, exchange, earn and buy Bitcoin and Ethereum etc..

 What is a Crypto Wallet?

-Unlike a traditional wallet, which holds the actual cash, technically, a crypto wallet doesn’t actually store your crypto.
-Instead, these live on the blockchain and can only be accessed using something called a private key.
-These are proof that you own your crypto and allow you to make transactions.
-When you have control of your private keys, you have complete control over your crypto and if you lose them, you lose access to your money.
+Unlike a traditional wallet, which holds the actual cash, technically, a crypto wallet doesn’t store your crypto.
+Instead, these live on the blockchain and can only be accessed using a private key.
+These prove that you own your crypto and allow you to transact.
+When you have control of your private keys, you have complete control over your crypto, and if you lose them, you lose access to your money.

-As crypto has evolved so have crypto wallets and you can now do more than simply store your crypto in them.
-Wallets regularly now include additional features allowing users to swap or buy crypto, access DApps, earn passive income and more recently the ability to store NFTs.
+As crypto has evolved, so have crypto wallets, and you can now do more than store your crypto in them.
+Wallets regularly now include additional features allowing users to swap or buy crypto, access DApps, earn passive income and, more recently, the ability to store NFTs.

-There are different types of wallets that crypto investors can use, which are defined into 2 main categories; Hot Wallets or Cold Wallets.
+Crypto investors can use different types of wallets, defined into two main categories; Hot Wallets or Cold Wallets.

-Cold Wallet: A Cold Wallet (also known as cold storage) is where your crypto is stored offline and is therefore deemed the safest way to store your crypto and includes hardware and paper wallets
+- Cold Wallet: A Cold Wallet (also known as cold storage) is where your crypto is stored offline and is therefore deemed the safest way to store your crypto.
+It includes hardware and paper wallets.

 When choosing a crypto wallet, be sure that the wallet has all the features you require for your cryptocurrency needs.
 It’s also important to consider security, multi-coin support, and user interface.
-It’s also not necessary to buy a hardware wallet such as a Ledger or Trezor, as there are plenty of great free alternatives.
-However, if you have a large crypto investment or looking to invest in crypto long term, it is worth considering.
+Buying a hardware wallet such as a Ledger or Trezor is also unnecessary, as there are plenty of great free alternatives.
+However, it is worth considering if you have a large crypto investment or want to invest in crypto long-term.

-In order to find the best crypto wallet for you, it’s important to understand what features you need.
+To find the best crypto wallet for you, you must understand what features you need.
 There are three key features that you should consider when looking for a crypto wallet:

 1. High Level of Security

 The main purpose of a cryptocurrency wallet is to keep your assets safe and secure.
 Therefore, the best wallets will offer a high level of security.
-You may choose to keep some crypto assets offline in a cold wallet (hardware wallet) or a hot wallet (less secure) with extra security such as 2FA.
+You may keep some crypto assets offline in a cold wallet (hardware wallet) or a hot wallet (less secure) with extra security, such as 2FA.
 Another option would be a non-custodial wallet that provides you access to your private keys.
-As they say “not your keys, not your crypto”.
+As they say, “Not your keys, not your crypto”.

 2. User Interface

 In choosing a wallet, the user interface is a personal choice and can depend on your level of knowledge.
-Obviously, if you are new it’s good not to overcomplicate things and become overwhelmed.
+If you are new, it’s good not to overcomplicate things and become overwhelmed.
 At the same time, you want to ensure that it includes everything you need.
 So choose one that has enough functionalities and user friendly.

 3. Multi-Coin Support

 You might have a diversified crypto investment portfolio.
-If this is the case, opt for wallets that can include support for multiple blockchains.
+If this is the case, opt for wallets supporting multiple blockchains.
 Before you choose a crypto wallet, go through your list of investments and cross-check the wallet’s supported tokens.

-Most wallets offer support for Bitcoin, and Ethereum, including ERC20 tokens and a few other large-cap blockchain-based tokens.
-However, if your major investments are based on other blockchain products such as Binance Smart Chain or Solana, you will need to confirm that your wallet offers support.
+Most wallets support Bitcoin and Ethereum, including ERC20 tokens and a few other large-cap blockchain-based tokens.
+However, if your major investments are based on other blockchain products, such as Binance Smart Chain or Solana, you must confirm that your wallet offers support.

-Tip: When sending crypto to and from a wallet or exchange, make sure you send your assets on the correct network/blockchain.
-If you chose the wrong network, you may lose your crypto.
+Tip: When sending crypto to and from a wallet or exchange, ensure you send your assets on the correct network/blockchain.
+If you choose the wrong network, you might lose your crypto.
 I recommend sending a test amount if you can.